AlmasMametanov/Pizzeria/README.md

 2. Run MySQL 8.0 Command Line Client, copy/paste the scripts from /db/db.sql
 and execute the code.
 3. Create .env file with 'db.password=' field in the src/main/resources folder.
+4. If you created a database from point 2 under a different name, then in the ConnectionPool.properties file in the src/main/resources folder, you need to correct the 'db.url' under the new name.
-4. Connect the Apache Tomcat server to start the project.
+5. Connect the Apache Tomcat server to start the project.
 Click on the top 'Run' -> 'Edit Configurations'.
 Next, in the window that opens, in the upper left corner, click '+', select 'Tomcat Server' -> 'Local'.
 In the window that appears in the 'Application Server', select 'Tomcat 9.0.63', then specify 'JRE 1.8'.
 Next select 'Deployment', press '+', press 'Artifact', and select 'Pizzeria:war exploded'.
 Delete the 'Application context' line.
 Then click 'Apply' and 'OK'.
-5. Now we connect the database.
+6. Now we connect the database.
 To do this, in the right part of the window, click 'Database', then '+' -> 'Data Source' -> 'MySQL'.
 In the window that appears, 'Database' = 'pizzeria', fill in 'User' and 'Password'.
 Next, click 'Test Connection'.
 Click 'OK'.
-6. If you created a database from point 2 under a different name and in point 4 gave a different name in the 'Database' field, then in the ConnectionPool.properties file in the src/main/resources folder, you need to correct the 'db.url' under the new name.
 7. You can Run the project.